-(1) The amounts shown in this column reflect the compensation costs attributable to the stock options granted to the named executive officers in 2011, 2010, and 2009.
-The compensation costs are based on the grant date fair value of each stock option and do not take into account any estimated forfeitures related to service-based vesting conditions, if any.
-Assumptions used in the calculation of the grant date fair value of each option granted during the 2011, 2010 and 2009 fiscal year are set forth in Notes 2 and 14 to our financial statements for the fiscal year ended December 31, 2011 included in our 2011 Annual Report on Form 10-K.

-- (2) The amounts in this column reflect non-equity incentive payments earned pursuant to our Annual Cash Incentive Plan. - (3) For Mr. Brent D. Richardson, the amounts in this column include the value of payments made by us on a Company-owned vehicle used by Mr. Richardson.
-In 2009 for Mr. Mueller, the amount in this column reflects the value of tuition-free enrollment for an additional child at Grand Canyon University (beyond the single spouse or child tuition benefit available to all full-time Company employees at that time).
-For Mr. Mueller, Dr. Meyer, Mr. Christopher D. Richardson, Mr. Mildenhall and Dr. Player, the amounts in this column reflect matching payments made by the Company under our 401(k) plan.
-In 2011, 2010 and 2009, the amounts in this column include company paid life insurance premiums for all named executive officers. - (4) Mr. Mildenhall commenced employment with us on September 16, 2009. - (5) Mr. Christopher C. Richardson has notified the Company that he will resign from our Board of Directors and as General Counsel effective upon the selection of his replacement as General Counsel.
+- (1) The amounts shown in this column reflect the compensation costs attributable to the restricted stock awards granted in 2012 and the stock options granted to the named executive officers in 2011 and 2010.
+The compensation costs are based on the grant date fair value of each stock option and restricted stock award and do not take into account any estimated forfeitures related to service-based vesting conditions, if any.
+Assumptions used in the calculation of the grant date fair value of each restricted stock award or option granted during the 2012, 2011 and 2010 fiscal years are set forth in Notes 2 and 13 to our financial statements for the fiscal year ended December 31, 2012 included in our 2012 Annual Report on Form 10-K. - (2) The amounts in this column reflect non-equity incentive payments earned pursuant to our Annual Cash Incentive Plan. - (3) For Mr. Richardson, the amounts in this column include the value of payments made by us on a Company-owned vehicle used by Mr. Richardson.
+For Dr. Meyer, Mr. Mildenhall, Mr. Roberts and Dr. Player, the amounts in this column reflect matching payments made by the Company under our 401(k) plan.
+In 2012, 2011, and 2010, the amounts in this column include company paid life insurance premiums for all named executive officers. - (4) Mr. Roberts commenced employment with us in May 2012. - (5) Dr. Player was Grand Canyon University President through August 31, 2012 and, since September 1, 2012, has served as Associate Provost.

-2011 Grants of Plan-Based Awards
+2012 Grants of Plan-Based Awards

-The following table sets forth certain information with respect to incentive plan awards under our Annual Cash Incentive Plan and our Equity Incentive Plan for the fiscal year ended December 31, 2011 to each of our named executive officers:
+The following table sets forth certain information with respect to incentive plan awards under our Annual Cash Incentive Plan and our Equity Incentive Plan for the fiscal year ended December 31, 2012 to each of our named executive officers: